sparkflows/sparkflows-docs/docs/snowflake/reading-snowflake.rst

 The below workflow does the following:

-* Reads data from Customers & Orders tables to find all pending orders .
+* Reads data from Customers & Orders tables to find all pending orders.
 * Prints a few records of the DataFrame.

 .. figure:: ..//_assets/snowflake/wf_execute.png